makhomed/autosync/README.rst

 If all ok you will see what service is enabled and running.

-``autosnap`` will scan datasets on source server and automatically mirror all enabled by include/exclude rules datasets to destination dataset on local server.
+``autosync`` will scan datasets on source server and automatically mirror all enabled by include/exclude rules datasets to destination dataset on local server.

+Safe time to stop service ``autosync`` - when it in idle state, i.e. when command ``systemctl status autosync@source-server`` show no child processes.